OctopusDeploy/blog/blog/2022-11/resources-get-started-cloud-migration/index.md

 ## White papers

 As a cloud-native dedicated continuous delivery tool, we want to help our users understand Continuous Delivery and cloud-native technologies.
-To achieve this, we wrote 4 white papers to help inform you and give you actionable steps to start your journey to the cloud.
+We wrote 4 white papers to help educate you and give you actionable steps to start your journey to the cloud.

 ### Modernize your apps by moving to cloud-native